-Though you need to be familiar with scientific terms to succeed on the ACT Science Test, the test’s true ‘topics’ revolve around certain skills.
-In this post, we’ll look at the 5 most frequently tested ACT Science topics so that you know what to expect on test day.
-(I’ll also point you in the right direction so that you you can learn more about each topic and raise your score.)
+Though you need to be familiar with scientific terms to succeed on the ACT Science Test, the test’s topics also revolve around certain skills.
+In this post, we’ll look at the most frequently tested ACT Science topics so that you know what to expect on test day.
+(I’ll also point you in the right direction so that you can learn more about each topic and raise your score.)

 Think of this as the ‘treasure hunt.’
 Unlike similar questions on the ACT Reading Test, finding the right answer on the ACT Science Test depends on your ability to read charts, rather than passages.
 The key to success lies in recognizing labels.
 Skim the questions first, marking any term that looks important.
 Once you’ve matched a term in the chart to a term used in a question, you know exactly where to look for the answer.
 The rest of the information (most of it useless) will no longer confuse you or stress you out.